-Chances are if you are considering buying some golfing gear, then you have probably already had a go at golf in some form or another, whether it's just hitting a golf ball around the park with only one club, or trying your hand on the local ‘pitch-and-putt’ or even on a crazy golf course.
+Chances are if you are considering buying some golfing gear, then you have probably already had a go at golf in some form or another, whether it's just hitting a golf ball around the park with only one club, or trying your hand on the local driving range or even on a crazy golf course.
 So if you’re looking to buy your first real set of golf clubs, then where do you begin?

 Admittedly the choice out there is vast and buying new golf clubs can be almost as mind boggling as buying a new car.
-But like buying a car, most of us don’t buy the top-of-the range model, and the same can applies when buying clubs.
+But like buying a car, most of us don’t buy the top-of-the range model, and the same applies when buying clubs.
 You don’t have to have the best and nor do they have to be brand new.

 If you’re starting out, you would be well advised to buy a second-hand set of golf clubs.
 A well-cared for set of used clubs is often better than a brand new cheaper set.

 Traditional golf clubs or blades have a smaller area for good contact or ‘sweet spot’ — making it difficult for the beginner.
 The newer ‘cavity-backed’ clubs are designed to be more forgiving, with the weight distributed more evenly around the clubface, effectively increasing the size of the hitting area.
 This means they are more suitable for beginners — even if you don’t quite get your shot right, it won’t be quite as bad as it would have been if you had used an older-style bladed club.